Tap for information on the World Handicap System . . .

 3. Handicap Index

-A measure of a player's demonstrated ability calculated against the Slope Rating of a golf course of standard playing difficulty, as described on the Handicap Index page.
+A measure of a player's demonstrated ability on a golf course of standard playing difficulty, as described on the Handicap Index page.

 4. Course Handicap and Playing Handicap

-Course Handicap is the number of handicap strokes a player receives before Handicap Allowances, on a specific course and a specific set of tees.
+Course Handicap is the number of handicap strokes a player receives before Handicap Allowances.

 Playing Handicap is the Course Handicap adjusted for any Handicap Allowances.
-It represents the actual number of strokes the player gives or receives for the round being played.
+It is the actual number of strokes the player gives or receives for the round being played.

 5. Transition Handicaps

-In order to move from CONGU to WHS handicaps, all players' current Handicap Records have been reprocessed using the WHS principles, as described on the Transition Handicaps Page.
+To move from CONGU to WHS handicaps, all players' Handicap Records were reprocessed using the WHS principles, as described on the Transition Handicaps Page.